User Guide

 As soon as you click on a Bus Design at this stage of the workflow, the load meters at the top will indicate how utilized the chosen Bus will be in each dimension.
 This feedback can be used to help understand how “full” the bus will be.

-3. Payload Development
+4. Payload Development

 The remainder of this section focuses on the ACP portion of the payload development process described above.
 It is vital that developers review the SatOS Payload Developer Guide before continuing.

-3.1 Define Payload Sequence
+4.1 Define Payload Sequence

 Each Payload object contains a discrete set of Payload Sequences.
 Sequences represent individual requests that may be handled by Payload Application software.
 Individual sequences typically maps to a logical mode of operation.

 Payload Sequences may also receive parameters.
-The “Default Sequence Params” field is used to set the default value sent to Payload Applications when executing a sequence.
+The “Default Sequence Parameter” field is used to set the default value sent to Payload Applications when executing a sequence.
 These parameters may be overridden later, as needed.

-3.2 Test Payload Sequence
+4.2 Test Payload Sequence

-Once your payload application is successfully connected, the screen will advance to the TrueTwin Console.
-Choose the target Payload and a Payload Sequence to test.
+Once your payload application is successfully connected, the screen will advance to the HUD.
+Open the Console, and under TT&C, select the Command Type as Payload.
+Choose the target payload and then select a payload sequence to test.
 Default parameters will be set, but they may be overridden.
 The “Duration” represents a maximum amount of time granted to the payload application to handle the sequence before timing out.
-After deciding on this input, click “Submit”:
+After deciding on this input, click “Execute now”:

 Any data that is staged for downlink by the payload application is automatically downloaded into ACP for review:

-4. Ground Communications
+6. Ground Communications

 Within ACP, an operator may configure both the network of ground stations used for a mission as well as the radios employed onboard their satellites.
 ACP will automatically schedule ground contacts for Satellites operating on the platform, including both onboard scheduling as well as API-based scheduling via ground station provider APIs.

-4.1 Configuring Ground Stations
+6.3 Configuring Ground Stations within a GSP

-5. Task Planning
+7. Task Planning

 Operational scheduling of a satellite begins with a Task Plan, which contains a prioritized set of Tasks.
 Each Task describes some desired activity with optional repetition and geographic requirements.
 Task Plans are considered generally reusable and tend to represent the “concept of operations” (ConOps) of a given satellite.